 Assigning Services to Quotas

-The business logic used in this example specifies that a subscriber's traffic will be partitioned between General Internet Access and Premium Content.
+The business logic used in this example specifies that the traffic for a subscriber is partitioned between General Internet Access and Premium Content.
 General Internet Access is quota controlled from one bucket (both upstream and downstream consuming from the same bucket).
-Premium Content traffic will not be quota controlled (but rather post paid charged).
+Premium Content traffic is not quota controlled (but rather post paid charged).

 Step 1 Add a new package to the Premium Browsing service called Free Premium Content as shown in Figure 6.

 Step 2 Set quota management to external control using the Quota Management tab as shown in Figure 7.

 The package is created as shown in Figure 8.

 Figure 8 Service Configuration Editor Window—Premium Browsing Service